|Indian independence & partition.www.slideshare.net|

 The administrative work of a Dewan in the troubled princely state was a difficult one and his position a complex one.
 He must be through with knowledge of fields related to his administrative work, quick and proper decision making, friendly relations with the royal family, fair amount of resilience in matters related to people and above all a strong conviction of purpose, foresight and commitment in the execution of his duties.

 The following are the hurdles the Dewan had to handle with care:

-01. He has to initially develop a cordial relationship with his nearest officers and be friendly with the other members of the royal families.
+01. The person must have good sills in public relationship and has the ability to decipher the psychology of people he is dealing with.
+The foremost thing is he has to initially develop a cordial relationship with his nearest officers attache with his office and be friendly with the other members of the royal families.